-I am caring for someone who is sick with symptoms of COVID-19.
+I am caring for someone who has COVID-19.
 What should I do?

 If the person is well enough to not need close care, they should stay in one room, away from other people.
 If possible, have them use a separate bathroom.
 Avoid sharing personal household items, like dishes, towels and bedding.
-If the sick person needs to be around others, they should wear a face mask, if available.
+If the person with COVID-19 needs to be around others, everyone should wear a face mask, if available.
 If the sick person can’t wear a face mask, you should wear one while in the same room, if available.
 Always wash your hands while caring for them, as well as frequently throughout the day.
-Frequently, at least every day, clean all surfaces that are touched often.
+At least every day, clean all surfaces that are touched often.
 Avoid having any unnecessary visitors.
-Monitor the person for worsening symptoms and if the person is getting sicker, call their healthcare provider.
+Monitor the person for development or worsening symptoms and if the person is getting sicker, call their healthcare provider.
 For medical emergencies, call 911 and make sure to notify them that the person has COVID-19.

 Should I get tested if I am not sick?

 Fully vaccinated people with no COVID-19-like symptoms and no known exposure to someone with suspected or confirmed COVID-19 don't necessarily need to get tested routinely.
 Testing is recommended if someone vaccinated or unvaccinated is considered a close contact to someone with COVID-19 whether of not they experience symptoms or feel sick.